Yuzurukyun/ao-bg-automator/README.md

 # Attorney Online Background Automator
 ###### (Unfinished on few departments, however the code is ready to use.
 May contain bugs.)

 An Attorney Online Background Automator, mostly for Danganronpa Online usage due to the AO2.8 update.
-Created in Python with PyQt5.
+Created in Python with PyQt5 along with QtDesigner.

 Creates a background folder from a single image, automating the entire process of copy, pasting and renaming.